kayfgit/fitness_app/README.md

 FITNESS OF THE WEAK APP

-It's an app based on the Solo Leveling system, with nothing of that overwhelming "Defeat the boss with pushups!" or "Get to 50 winstreak to receive a reward!" stuff that the other similar apps have.
+It's an app based on the Solo Leveling system, with nothing of that "Defeat the boss with pushups!" or "Get to 50 winstreak to receive a reward!" stuff that the other similar apps have.
 It should be more personal to you instead of feeling mass produced and bloated.
 It should also have penalties that you actually don't want to receive instead of just being "Oh no, oops, missed a day 🤓".

 Remember, the only thing that is truly yours in this world is your body, so make sure to take care of it.

 CURRENT TODOS: